What is Posterior Ankle Endoscopy or Arthroscopy?

 What are the advantages of arthroscopic surgery over open surgery?

-Arthroscopic surgery for posterior ankle and subtalar joint problems is much less invasive and produces less scar tissue in most cases.
-The magnification of the arthroscope and the nature of arthroscopy often allow for the evaluation of the tissues and pathologic problems in a more natural state with less injury to the surrounding tissues.
-This may provide advantages over traditional open surgery.
+Arthroscopic surgery for posterior ankle and subtalar joint pathology is much less invasive and produces less scar tissue than traditional open procedures.
+The magnification of the arthroscope and the nature of arthroscopy often allow the surgeon to examine the tissues and pathologic problems in a more natural state with less injury to the surrounding tissues.

 How much time it will take an athlete or ballet dancer to return to play or performance after this procedure?